Geeth19A/IOT-based-patient-biomedical-signal-tracking-system/README.md

 **ABSTRACT:**

 In today’s world, major problems related to healthcare and medicine are due to the lack of proper medication and proper monitoring in the required time.
-There are lots of electronic based technologies and IoT based devices through which we can monitor the health of patient over the internet.
+There are lots of electronic based technologies and IoT based devices through which we can monitor the health of patient over the internet.
 The experts in India took advantage of these smart devices and technology to monitor the health condition of the patient.
 In this paper we introduce the electronic based technologies and which is able to measure the patient’s different physiological parameters like